johnston9/MS3-Shot-Caller/README.md

 </h2>

    - On clicking it they will be taken to the
-     "Edit Image" page where they can update any of the three image values.
+     "Edit Image" page where they can update any of the three image values and again check the new image URL.

 <h2 align="center">
 <img src="documentation/readme-images/ee-2.png" width="90%">
 </h2>

-- They will get a flash message to tell them if it was sucessful.
+- They will get a flash message to tell them if it was successful.

 <h2 align="center">
 <img src="documentation/readme-images/ee-4.png" width="90%">